Sweeney does not plan suit over Alaska House ballot decision

 Sweeney served as an assistant secretary of Indian Affairs in the U.S. Interior Department during the Trump administration.
 She also was previously an executive with Arctic Slope Regional Corp.

-Begich’s campaign manager, Truman Reed, in a statement said the law “must be strictly adhered to” and that Begich campaign agrees with the Division of Election’s determination.
+Begich’s campaign manager, Truman Reed, in a statement said the law “must be strictly adhered to” and that Begich campaign agrees with the Division of Elections’ determination.

 The Palin and Peltola campaigns did not immediately respond to messages seeking comment.